Industrial Energy Monitoring in Manufacturing

 Administration

 In addition to the data handling system, a significant administrative and social element is required for comprehensive energy management in manufacturing, as reducing energy consumption requires change.
 Plants have historically relied on passive methods, installing a more efficient motor or insulating a heated tank, to reduce energy, where savings will happen automatically once installed.
 However, convincing operators to report compressed air leaks or to control processes more efficiently, activities which require their ongoing participation, requires good communication of goals and some retraining.
-For these reasons, upper management must be involved and committed to the goal of energy reduction.
-Furthermore, the goals and actions of the program must be clearly communicated to everyone in the company who will be implementing them, or are affected by the changes.
-Training and understanding are crucial to the overall success of this type of program.

 Once goals have been set and changes implemented, data can be reviewed to observe the effectiveness of the changes.
-Whether a group of initiatives are successful or not, new ideas for energy use reduction will probably come to light, and other changes can be implemented.
+Whether a group of initiatives are successful or not, new ideas and solutions for energy use reduction will probably come to light, and other changes can be implemented.
 Changes within the process and changes in the cost and availability of external energy supplies mean that energy use optimization must be an ongoing process.

-One approach to implementing a manufacturing energy management program is to use the International Organization for Standards guidelines for energy saving, or ISO 50001-2011.
+One approach to implementing a manufacturing energy management and monitoring program is to use the International Organization for Standards guidelines for energy saving, or ISO 50001-2011.
 This standard lays out requirements for policies, procedures, tools, and techniques to implement an effective energy management program.
 The objective of the standard is to integrate energy management into all parts of an organizational culture, and to avoid having an “energy saving program” be a short term initiative handled by only certain departments, such as engineering or accounting.
 In addition to company-wide involvement, part of the ISO standard specifies that there also needs to be continual improvement in both the program and the actual energy savings.

 ISO standard framework.
 Image credit Wikipedia.